Early Build-up of Ringed Planet-Forming Disks

 Project Aim

 The overall aim of EARLYBIRD is therefore to overcome this bottleneck and track the planet-building material and its composition through the initial formation of disks into the populations of planetesimals and planets.
-It will also reveal in which ways these processes are observable in older disks and exoplanets.
+The project seeks to reveal in which ways these processes are observable in older disks and exoplanets.

 Specific Objectives